 Keep in mind that many outdoor clothing companies like Patagonia and Burton offer warranties and repair programs that help extend the life of your mountain clothing.
 Local Facebook groups can be another great resource for finding tailors and seamstresses that repair gear, fine clothing, and everyday wear.

-Your much-loved, sweat stained workout tee isn’t a candidate for donation.
+Your much-loved, sweat-stained workout tee isn’t a candidate for donation.
 But before you trash it, consider how you might repurpose it.
-Perhaps it’s perfect for lubing your bike chain, dusting the garage or using as a paint rag.
+Perhaps it’s perfect for lubing your bike chain, dusting the garage, or using it as a paint rag.

 Next time you need something

 Consider thrift, consignment, or secondhand next time you need to make a purchase, be it clothing, cooking gadgets, or craft supplies.
 When you do buy new, invest in quality.
 Quality likely costs more upfront, but you can plan for those costs by shopping sales, saving for that classic item, or focusing on brands that offer warranties and repairs.

 Finally, keep your needs and wants in check.
 This can be easier said than done when you’re passing by the local sale rack or dollar section.
 But imagine for just a moment … less junk in your home means fewer things taking up space, and less time trying to get rid of it.